biblius/hextacy/README.md

   ```

 Looks much better!
 This will essentially generate all the code with the generics from the original file.
-You can read more about how the macros work in the `alx_core::db` module.
+You can read more about how the macros work in the `hextacy::db` module.

 ### **Transactions**